About Desired Results Access Project

 Mission Statement: The Desired Results Access Project believes that educators and the families they serve flourish when supported with integrity, professionalism, and responsiveness.
 By providing educators and families with high-quality professional learning, technical assistance, and data to make informed decisions, young children receiving special education services will achieve the outcomes needed to thrive and progress.

-Describes how the Desired Results Access Project promotes positive child outcomes for children by supporting early intervention and early childhood special education to implement the Desired Results Developmental Profile (DRDP) and link DRDP results to high quality instruction.
+A system where everyone belongs, Project goals to Positive Child and Family OutcomesDescribes how the DR Access Project promotes positive child and family outcomes by supporting early intervention and early childhood special education to implement the DRDP and link DRDP results to high quality instruction, to create a system where everyone belongs.

 A document explaining how the DRDP (2015) helps to assure that California has a coordinated system working toward the same successful developmental outcomes, benefiting teachers and service providers, program administrators, and families.